francescosacco/ForkFS/test/README.md

 # Test Software
 Software to test the ForkFS.

+* 2017-05-02 - Version 007 - Added more tests to check the File System.
+  * Added f_chmod() test.

 * 2017-04-28 - Version 006 - Added more tests to check the File System.
   * Added f_getcwd() test.
   * Added f_setlabel() test.